 Cancer and cancer treatment can lead to other conditions, such as anemia, depression, sleep problems and early menopause, which may worsen memory problems.
 Controlling these other factors may make it easier to cope with these symptoms.

 Managing chemo brain symptoms

 A professional who specializes in diagnosing and treating conditions that affect memory and thinking (neuropsychologist) can create a plan to help you cope with chemo brain symptoms.
 Doctors sometimes refer to this as cognitive rehabilitation or cognitive remediation.

 Learning to adapt and cope with memory changes may involve:

 - Repetitive exercises to train your brain.
 Memory and thinking exercises may help your brain repair broken circuits that may contribute to chemo brain.

 - Tracking and understanding what influences memory problems.
 Carefully tracking your memory problems may reveal ways to cope.
 For instance, if you become more easily distracted when you're hungry or tired, you could schedule difficult tasks that require extra concentration for the time of day when you feel your best.

 - Stress-relief techniques.
 Stressful situations can make memory problems more likely.
 And having memory problems can be stressful.
 To end the cycle, you may learn relaxation techniques.
-These techniques, such as progressive muscle relaxation, may help you identify stress and help you cope.
+These techniques, such as progressive muscle relaxation or mindfulness practices, may help you identify stress and help you cope.

 No medications have been approved to treat chemo brain.
-But medications approved for other conditions may be considered if you and your doctor agree they may offer some benefit.
+Medications approved for other conditions may be considered if you and your doctor agree they may offer some benefit.